HwWobbe/WipHww/newFolder.md

 # newFolder

-This may finally be working.
+This may finally be workin, from the StackEdit workspace.

 StackEdit edits are not propagated to the GitHub repo.